rn-pn-sn/iOS-Mod-Menu-V2-Theos/README.md

 NSSENCRYPT("Copperplate-Bold")
 ```

-~~Offsets:~~
+~~**Offsets:**~~
-! is DEPRECATED because the new implementation automatically detects the input data type, but the code is still available if you need your own implementation.
+Is DEPRECATED because the new implementation automatically detects the input data type, but the code is still available if you need your own implementation.
-! using it in the new implementation will cause errors.
+Using it in the new implementation will cause errors.
-! so in the new implementation it is enough to use a ENCRYPT.
+So in the new implementation it is enough to use a ENCRYPT.
 ```c
 ENCRYPTOFFSET("0x10047FD90")
 ```

-~~Hexes:~~
+~~**Hexes:**~~
-! is DEPRECATED because the new implementation automatically detects the input data type, but the code is still available if you need your own implementation.
+Is DEPRECATED because the new implementation automatically detects the input data type, but the code is still available if you need your own implementation.
-!
 It was originally completely equivalent to ENCRYPT, so you can still use it if you want without errors.
-! so in the new implementation it is enough to use a ENCRYPT.
+So in the new implementation it is enough to use a ENCRYPT.
 ```c
 ENCRYPTHEX("0x00F0271E0008201EC0035FD6")
 ```